 How to stop: Commit to using your teeth only to bite, speak and eat.
 You should also reconsider your organizational habits to make finding the correct tool easier when you need it.

 #3: Chewing ice

 One simple way to avoid tooth and gum injuries is to stop chewing on ice — another habit that can be difficult to break, especially in the hot Port Orange summer months.
 But it shouldn’t come as a surprise that rock hard ice is a major tooth injurer, leading to breakage and wear.

 How to stop: Remember that you can find similar hydration and crunch with refrigerated apples, celery or carrots.

 #4: Not flossing

 So this one is actually about a habit you DON’T have, but it’s just as destructive as the others.
 Adults who don’t floss habitually are at a much greater risk for developing tooth decay and gum disease, the most common cause of missing teeth.
 Flossing is a crucial part of a good oral hygiene routine, as it thoroughly removes the food particles and bacteria the toothbrush just can’t reach.

 How to start: If you’d like to floss daily but just can’t make a habit of it, you’ve got to commit.
 Decide you won’t call your oral hygiene routine complete until you’ve brushed for two minutes and flossed after — and then put the floss somewhere you won’t forget about it, like on your nightstand or on top of your toothbrush.

 Questions?
 Get In Touch Today!

 Do you have questions about something you’ve read here, or about anything else regarding your dental health?
 If so, don’t wait to get in touch with Water’s Edge Dental.
-As your South Daytona Dentist, we’re here to help you maintain a happy, healthy smile today, and for years to come!
+As your Port Orange Dentist, we’re here to help you maintain a happy, healthy smile today, and for years to come!